chenyu-01/next-porfolio/public/posts/jwt-explaination.md

 ## A clarification on the concept of asymmetric encryption

 Usually when people talk about the asymmetric encryption like on [Wikipedia - Public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), the public key is used to encrypt the data and the private key is used to decrypt the data.
-In this article, we describe the asymmetric way to sign the `JWT` conceptually reversed: the private key is used to sign the data and the public key is used to verify the `signature`.
+In this article, we describe the asymmetric way to sign the `JWT` conceptually reversed: the private key is used to sign the data and the public key is used to verify the signature.

 In the context of encrypting data for confidentiality, the public key is used to encrypt data, and the corresponding private key is used to decrypt it.
 This ensures that only the holder of the private key can access the original data, making it a secure way to send sensitive information.
 If something is encrypted with a public key, indeed, only the matching private key can decrypt it.

-For digital `signature`s, which are used with `JWT`s, the roles are conceptually reversed:
+For digital signatures, which are used with `JWT`s, the roles are conceptually reversed:

-- The private key is used to sign data (or a hash of the data), producing a digital `signature`.
+- The private key is used to sign data (or a hash of the data), producing a digital signature.
 This proves the identity of the sender and ensures the data hasn't been tampered with after being signed.
-- The public key is used to verify the `signature`.
-If the `signature` checks out, it confirms the data was signed by the matching private key and hasn't been altered.
+- The public key is used to verify the signature.
+If the signature checks out, it confirms the data was signed by the matching private key and hasn't been altered.

 ## Additional resources